Explore Impactful Teaching

 This fellowship helps you grow as a teacher, with a supportive community around you.

 Lumen Circles Fellowships invite you to collaborate with fellow faculty members through virtual learning circles.
-Together you explore effective teaching strategies that support student success, reflect on your experiences, and share ideas and feedback.
+Together you explore evidence-based practices, reflect on your teaching experiences, and share ideas and feedback.